 Transfusion-related acute lung injury (TRALI) can cause of illness and death following blood transfusion.
 It results from an immune reaction between the recipient and the transfused blood.
 Antibodies in donor plasma act against the recipient’s white cells and/or endothelial cells leading to leukocytes being trapped in the small blood vessels of the lung and damage to the pulmonary endothelium.
 This results in fluid and inflammatory cells leaking into the lungs.
 The antibodies are normally directed against the recipient’s human leucocyte antigen (HLA) class I, HLA class II or human neutrophil antigens (HNA).

-Our flow cytometry cross-matching (FCXM) CE-marked reference materials are developed as positive and negative control standards for human leucocyte antigen (HLA) miss-match screening to minimise the risk of Transfusion Related Acute Lung Injury (TRALI).
+Our flow cytometry cross-matching (FCXM) reference materials are developed as positive and negative run controls in assays for human leucocyte antigen (HLA) miss-match screening to minimise the risk of Transfusion Related Acute Lung Injury (TRALI).

 View an overview of both available and in development FCXM reference materials.

-We produce lyophilised antibodies and cell standards for diagnostic assays for the enumeration of specific cell populations.
+We produce lyophilised antibodies and cell standards for enumeration of specific cell populations.

 µg with 3.6 FITC molecules/IgG